Prioritizing Samples in Reinforcement Learning with Reducible Loss: Experimental Results

-\subsection{MinAtar}
+\subsubsection{MinAtar}

-In the MinAtar benchmark, we use DQN~\cite{mnih2015human} as a baseline algorithm and compare its performance with PER and ReLo on the 5 environments in the benchmark.
+In the MinAtar benchmark, we use DQN~\citep{mnih2015human} as a baseline algorithm and compare its performance with PER and ReLo on the 5 environments in the benchmark.
 DQN does not have a moving average target $Q$ network and instead performs a hard copy of the online network parameters to the target network at a fixed interval.
-Similar to the implementation of ReLo in SAC, we use the online and hard copy target $Q$ network in the ReLo equation for calculating priorities.
-The results on the benchmark are given in Table~\ref{tab:minatar} and Fig.~\ref{fig:minatar_agg}.
-Vanilla PER performs poorly on Seaquest and SpaceInvaders, with scores lower than the baseline DQN.
-These results are consistent with observations by \cite{obando2021revisiting} which analysed the effect of the components of Rainbow in the MinAtar environment.
+Similar to the implementation of ReLo in SAC, we use the online and target $Q$ network in the ReLo equation for calculating priorities.
+The results on the benchmark are given in Fig.~\ref{fig:minatar_agg}.
+PER performs poorly on Seaquest and SpaceInvaders, with scores lower than the baseline DQN.
+These results are consistent with observations by \citet{obando2021revisiting} which analyzed the effect of the components of Rainbow in the MinAtar environment.
 In contrast, ReLo consistently outperforms PER and is comparable to or better than the baseline.
 Our previous observation that ReLo tends to help improve performance in situations where PER hurts performance is also true here.

-\subsection{ALE}
+\subsubsection{ALE}

-As an additional test, we modified the Rainbow \cite{rainbow} algorithm, which uses PER by default, to instead use ReLo as the prioritization scheme and compared it against vanilla Rainbow on a subset of environments from the ALE benchmark.
+As an additional test, we modified the Rainbow~\citep{rainbow} algorithm, which uses PER by default, to instead use ReLo as the prioritization scheme and compared it against Rainbow with PER on 24 environments from the ALE benchmark.
 Instead of the usual 200M frames of evaluation, we trained each agent for 2M frames to study if there are gains that can be observed in this compute-constrained setting.
-As shown in Fig.~\ref{fig:atari_agg} and Table~\ref{tab:atari}, we see that Rainbow with ReLo achieves better performance than vanilla Rainbow in nearly all the tested environments.
+As shown in Fig.~\ref{fig:atari_agg}, we see that Rainbow with ReLo achieves better performance than Rainbow with PER.
 These experiments show the versatility of ReLo as a prioritization scheme.